Tazinho/snakecase/README.md

   - UPPERlower: `"upper_lower"`
   - Sentence case: `"sentence"`

-There are five “special” cases available:
+There are six “special” cases available:

   - `"parsed"`: This case is underlying all other cases.
 Every substring a string consists of becomes surrounded by an underscore (depending